javeke/findthequeen/README.md

 `python server.py`

 After the server has started, run the following command to start connecting to the server as a player.
-Replace the `HOST` with the actual host ip address and that the server is running on.
-Ensure that both device have network connectivity.
+Replace the `HOST` with the actual host ip address that the server is running on.
+Ensure that both device are able to connect over a network if server and client are running on different machines.

-You may have to run `ipconfig` on Windows or `ip addr` on Linux to determine the correct ip address to use based on the number of network adapters you have installed on your machine.
+You may need to run `ipconfig` on Windows or `ip addr` on Linux to determine the correct ip address to use based on the number of network adapters you have installed on your machine.

 `python client.py <HOST>`